 We didn’t have many books or magazines around the house when I was a small child, but I rabidly devoured the images in whatever I could find.
 We would make occasional visits to the library, and for a time we subscribed to a children’s mail order book club.

-One book that really impressed me, from an illustrative standpoint, was “Alexander and the Magical Mouse”.
+One book that really impressed me, from an illustrative standpoint, was “Alexander and the Magical Mouse” (Martha Sanders, illustrations by Philippe Fix).
 This was a story about a little old lady who lives in a huge victorian mansion on top of a hill along with a mouse (in tiny wizard garb), a cat, a yak and a crocodile, who, with their combined talents, save the close-minded townspeople in the valley below from a devasating flood.
 The pictures were lush and densely crowded with detail with vivid colors that really caught my eye, and I remember long hours poring over each of the images to the point where I can still recall many of them to this day.

-Other books in the series I remember were: ‘Sam Bangs and Moonshine’ – about a girl with an overactive imagination who nearly gets a friend drowned on a stormy night because of her wild storytelling (I remember the illustrations in this one being rather loose and expressionistic, and I would later discover that they were very representative of the sort of fashionable illustration of the time).
+Other books in the series I remember were: ‘Sam Bangs and Moonshine’ (written and illustrated by Evaline Ness) – about a girl with an overactive imagination who nearly gets a friend drowned on a stormy night because of her wild storytelling (I remember the illustrations in this one being rather loose and expressionistic, and I would later discover that they were very representative of the sort of fashionable magazine illustrations of the time).

-‘The Summer Folk': a tale about a young boy on vacation who meets a number of strange companions who live on the river in elaborately designed rafts.
+‘The Summer Folk’ (written and illustrated by Doris Burn): a tale about a young boy on vacation who meets a number of strange companions who live on the river in elaborately designed rafts.
 The copious details of the fanciful rafts really caught my eye and sparked my imagination to the point where I would draw and design boat plans and treehouse layouts that I hoped to build myself at some future point (still waiting for that day).

 Other books of note were a series of Reader’s Digest Condensed Children’s Classics with some memorable illustrations in a variety of styles (a Robinson Crusoe illustration of the remains of a cannibal feast, I remember quite vividly).